uclaacm/hackschool-f18/session-3-backend-api/README.md

 JSON is __JavaScript Object Notation__.
 We represent data in the JSON format, as we would in JavaScript.

-We see from the above example that we can send our data in forms of a JSON.
+We see from the above example that we can send our data in the form of JSON.

 Now, an interesting thing is that not only can we request to `GET` a HTML page from the server, we can also `GET` data from the server in form of JSON.